|

 - Laytown Beach Races - late May or early June, horse races on the beach, north of Dublin

-Dublin Events in June - Dublin- Music in the Park - June to August, various city parks hold free open-air concerts at lunchtime on weekdays and also on Sundays
+- Music in the Park - June to August, various city parks hold free open-air concerts at lunchtime on weekdays and also on Sundays

 - Photography Exhibitions - June to September, changing exhibitions on different themes in the Dublin Photographic Centre